The-Peacea/ConverterPtoE/README.md

 # To Install Pyinstaller:
 pip3 install pyinstaller

-If it doesnt work, try:
+# If it doesnt work:
 pip install pyinstaller